ttyler/Create-SACL-MacOS-LoginWindow/README.md

 Written in 10.13 and tested sucessfully on 10.13.1 through 10.13.6 and also tested on 10.14.

-I leveraged the support of the internet and beased this script on the response of tron_jones on the following link.
+I leveraged the support of the internet and based this script on the response of tron_jones on the following link.

 https://apple.stackexchange.com/questions/162260/allow-only-specific-ad-users-groups-to-login

-Essentially the lgin window like any other service can be linited by Access Control lists.
+Essentially the lgin window like any other service can be limited by Access Control lists.
 Since it is a Service it is an SACL, thus the name.
-We are creating a Service Access COntrol List for a specific User.
+We are creating a Service Access Control List for a specific User.

 The associated here is designed to run with "Jamf" Self Service policy, meaning that a user could choose to "Secure their Mac through Self Service and thus enter their AD credental which would be applied to the Login window.